Become a member

 Sundays and public holidays: Catch the 246 London Bus route from Bromley North (passing close to Bromley South train station) to Chartwell - See the 246 Timetable for more details.
 The 236 bus also operates between East Grinstead and Oxted, stopping at the end of Mapleton Road.
 Please note this does mean walking along a country lane to get to the Chartwell entrance.

-Selected rooms in the family home of Sir Winston Churchill will be decorated for Christmas and re-opened to visitors from 23 November to 23 December.
+Selected rooms in the family home of Sir Winston Churchill have been decorated for Christmas and are open to visitors from 23 November to 23 December.
 To help us protect the precious collection at Chartwell, you'll need a timed ticket to enter the house.
 Discover how to get yours and find out more about planning your visit.

 Enjoy the views that the Churchills chose Chartwell for, and explore the garden they created and loved, from Lady Churchill’s Rose Garden, to the Walled Garden Sir Winston helped build.